 Read on and discover the many reasons why Springfield is a great city for engineers.

 With our top-tier roster of employers in town, it’s no wonder that Springfield is growing so fast.
-There are career opportunities almost anywhere in the region for engineers, including with some of these noted employers:
+There are plenty of engineering and factory jobs available in manufacturing companies such as:

 - Springfield Remanufacturing Company